Why are we so concerned about underage drinking? *

 What do Washington youth tell us about alcohol use?

-Of students who report drinking within the past 30 days, the average number of days drinking per month is four.
+Of students who report drinking within the past 30 days, most reported drinking 1-2 days during the month.

 Among students who drink, most use hard liquor, putting themselves at greater risk for alcohol poisoning.